 Currently Row Nova Scotia has five member clubs.
 Three rowing clubs in the Halifax Regional Municipality (HRM) including Halifax Rowing Club, North Star Rowing Club, and Mic Mac Rowing Club.
-Outside of HRM there is the Antigonish Rowing Club located in Antigonish, NS and the Lunenburg Rowing Club located in Lunenburg, NS.
+Outside of HRM there is the Antigonish Rowing Club located in Antigonish, NS and the Lunenburg Yacht Club Rowing located in Lunenburg, NS.
 Within these five clubs, Row Nova Scotia has approximately 600 active members and counting.

 What Is Rowing?

 Rowing is a lifetime sport.
 Rowing can be a recreational sport focusing on technique, exercise and well being or competitive sport where athletes compete to achieve levels of high performance.
 Unlike many sports, rowing’s venue is the beautiful tranquillity of nature on the water and can be practised individually or in crews of two, four, or eight.